Skip to content

 Set YUV Color Range to Full only if your editor supports it (Premiere, DaVinci, After Effects do).
 For CapCut and consumer tools, keep it on Partial to avoid crushed blacks.

-In-Editor Recording Workflow
+In-Editor Recording (data capture)

 1